tabrezdn1/dune-form-analytics/DEVELOPMENT.md

 When you create a PR that touches backend code:

-1. **4 checks run in parallel**: Code Format, Lint Check, Unit Tests and Code Coverage, Build App
+1. **4 checks run in parallel**: Go Format, Go Lint, Go Tests with Coverage, Go Build
 2. **All must be green** for the PR to be ready to merge
 3. **Local fixes available**: Use `make fmt-local`, `make lint-local`, etc.
 4. **Fast feedback**: Usually completes in 2-3 minutes